SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Height and width of the active area of the camera sensor in microns
+Height and width of the active area of the camera sensor in millimeters

 #### Units